New for 2025: Prototypes for Humanity Annual Summit introduces a new Academic Forum

 The Academic Forum concluded with Best Paper Awards, recognising outstanding academic contributions across seven categories.
 The winners were:

-In addition, two People’s Choice Awards were selected by attendees, recognising research that strongly resonated with the community.
+The People’s Choice Awards were selected by attendees, recognising research that strongly resonated with the community.
+The winners were:

 Leadership perspective

-Speaking at the close of the forum, Tadeu Baldani Caravieri, Director of Prototypes for Humanity, said: “Professors are central to shaping solutions to real-world problems, yet often groundbreaking research doesn’t reach where it is needed most.
+Tadeu Baldani Caravieri, Director of Prototypes for Humanity, said: “Professors are central to shaping solutions to real-world problems, yet often groundbreaking research doesn’t reach where it is needed most.
 By uniting global academic excellence with Dubai’s future-driven ecosystem, we create structured pathways for research to accelerate into real-world impact.
-This year’s forum which ran alongside the Dubai Future Solutions – Prototypes for Humanity exhibition, reflects the depth of scientific insight and human ingenuity needed to confront global challenges.
-What stood out was the willingness of academics to collaborate across disciplines – and the potential acceleration this unlocks.”

 What’s next: a new publication platform in 2026